cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 * hard-drive encryption with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup)
 * password security and managers
 * Linux installation
-* [Tails](https://tails.boum.org/) (safe and anonymous operating system... don't forget to tell people to bring a thumb drive)
+* [Tails](https://tails.boum.org/) (safe and anonymous operating system... do not forget to tell people to bring a thumb drive)

 A discussion and orientation table would cover how much surveillance is possible and why all of us have something to hide.
 Most people are not exhibitionists and do value their privacy.
 Hence it focuses on anyone curious but not yet convinced why they would encrypt or not sure where to start.

-At the discussion and orientation table, you might have to deal with a lot of question you didn't expect.
+At the discussion and orientation table, you might have to deal with a lot of question you did not expect.
 Some of them might even seem irrelevant to you.
-Don't try to direct the conversation, answer every question without judging instead.
+Do not try to direct the conversation, answer every question without judging instead.

 ### Asking for help